Unicorn travel startup Hopper is facing a pandemic-fueled customer service nightmare – TechCrunch

 Lalonde had believed automation would ultimately be more critical to long-term survival than hiring more agents.

 “Would it have made a big difference [to add more agents]?
 Honestly, I don’t really think so.
 I think it would maybe have gotten 10% more done,” says Lalonde.
 “Could you find thousands of customers that would have gotten [help] sooner?
 Yes.
-But would it really have moved the need on the millionth inbound request we got?
+But would it really have moved the needle on the millionth inbound request we got?
 No.”

 Another area where Hopper fell short was on customer communication.